Eppo-exp/eppo-docs/docs/guides/migrations/launchdarily-migration.md

     ```tsx

-    // If it's part of a multi-valued variation (How Optimizely organizes values)
+    // If it's part of a Multivariate flags (How LaunchDarkly organizes values),
+    // you will have to figure out the type of the flag as Eppo uses different calls
+    // for each variant type.
+    // If it's a JSON variation value (Eppo only):
     const value =
     	getInstance().getJSONAssignment(userId, featureKey, attributes)?.[variableKey];

-    // If it's a stand-alone string variation value (Eppo only)
+    // If it's a stand-alone string variation value (Eppo only):
     const value =
       getInstance().getStringAssignment(userId, featureKey, attributes);

+    // If it's a numeric variation value (Eppo only):
+    const value =
+      getInstance().getNumericAssignment(userId, featureKey, attributes);
     ```

     ### Getting All Values of a Multi-Valued Flag Variation

     For example, getting all variables for a feature